-14. The Committee recognises the adoption of anti-discrimination legislation, along with the development of a National Plan against Discrimination.
-It, however, remains deeply concerned about reports of persisting de facto discrimination, social exclusion and physical, sexual and psychological abuse of children on the grounds of disability, indigenous origin and socioeconomic status.
-In this regard, the Committee reiterates its previous recommendations (CRC/C/ARG/CO/5-6, para.
-33), and urges the State party to:
+14. The Committee recognizes the adoption of anti-discrimination legislation and the development of a national plan against discrimination.
+It remains deeply concerned, however, at reports of persisting de facto discrimination, social exclusion and physical, sexual and psychological abuse of children on the grounds of disability, indigenous origin and socioeconomic status.
+In this regard, the Committee reiterates its previous recommendations (CRC/C/ARG/CO/3-4, para.
+33), and urges the State party:

-(a) Ensure full implementation of relevant existing laws prohibiting discrimination, including by strengthening public education campaigns to address negative social attitudes towards indigenous children, children with disabilities, minority children, children from migrant backgrounds, and LGBTI children;
+(a) To ensure full implementation of relevant existing laws prohibiting discrimination, including by strengthening public education campaigns to address negative social attitudes towards indigenous children, children with disabilities, minority children, children from migrant backgrounds, and lesbian, gay, bisexual, transgender and intersex children;

-(b) Ensure that children living in rural areas and in indigenous communities are not discriminated against in accessing quality education, adequate health care and housing;
+(b) To ensure that children living in rural areas and in indigenous communities are not discriminated against in their access to quality education, adequate health care and housing;

-(c) Introduce a unit within the National Institute against Discrimination to address cases of discrimination against children;
+(c) To introduce a unit within the National Institute against Discrimination, Xenophobia and Racism to address cases of discrimination against children;

-(d) Ensure that all cases of discrimination against children are addressed effectively, including by disseminating accessible information about what constitutes discrimination, establishing disciplinary, administrative or, if necessary, penal sanctions, and guaranteeing children's access to psychosocial and legal counselling in cases of discrimination.
+(d) To ensure that all cases of discrimination against children are addressed effectively, including by disseminating accessible information about what constitutes discrimination, establishing disciplinary, administrative or, if necessary, penal sanctions, and guaranteeing children's access to psychosocial and legal counselling in cases of discrimination.